Our expert testers

 We see whether the playpen has any objects that could be inhaled or ingested.
 We look for potential contact with sharp corners, edges and points, and whether the playpen has any projections which could hurt a child if they ran towards them at speed.
 We look for potential clothing entanglement hazards which could pose a strangulation risk.

-We also check for structural integrity and stability.
+We also check for structural integrity and stability (how strong the bars are).

 Using suitable measuring devices, our experts look for potential footholds which could cause a child to climb the enclosure and escape, or which could pose a fall risk.
 We also check the security of the gate (if there is one).
 It needs to be childproof, and automatically latch when it is closed.